Airy Fairy Flour author Clara Alden Spence, 1920s-1930s

 circa 1925-1927 Taught Domestic Science, hints that it was at Kansas University, her alma mater.

 circa 1927 – 1932 Clara operated a new model kitchen physically connected to the laboratory of Larrabee’s Flour Mill, Kansas City, Missouri.
-She answered homemakers’ questions by mail, developed “Easy-to-Bake” recipes and created methods to save steps in the kitchen.
+She answered homemakers’ questions by mail, developed “Easy-to-Bake” recipes for the booklet, etc. and created methods to save homemakers steps in the kitchen.

 Spence represented Larrabee’s Flour Mills including Airy fairy flour at “pop-up” cooking schools in Missouri, Iowa, and even Texas.
-The first event was a Food Show, but many times the cooking school was the main event at local auditoriums, vacated Woolworth buildings, etc. sponsored by local newspapers.
-The schools typically lasted 3 days and the audience could have hundreds to over 1200 attendees.
+The first event was a Food Show, but she also hosted cooking school events in town spaces such as auditoriums, vacated Woolworth buildings, etc. Local newspapers sponsored the events.
+The ‘cooking schools’ typically lasted 3 days and the audience would have hundreds to over 1200 attendees.
 Besides the cooking school, there were contests where after the last day of class, women brought in items they baked at home to win products — sometimes as spectacular as an electric Frigidaire or a Roper gas stove, or as small as a Puritan Ham, slab of bacon, or an electric iron.
-Yet these were the days that people were still installing electricity in their houses for the first time and anything electric was new and refreshing.
-All local stores were invited to contribute to the prizes.
-Note: this was a time when there would be no doubt about if someone used a cake mix as they hadn’t been invented yet!
+Yet these were the days that people were still installing electricity in their houses for the first time and anything electric was a marvel.
+Local stores were invited to contribute to the prizes.
+Note about the contests: there would be no doubt about if someone used a cake mix as they hadn’t been invented yet!
 The first packaged cake mix [reddit] was patented in 1933.

-It appears that Clara Alden Spence continually represented Larrabee’s Flour, as well as K. C. Baking Powder, but at the pop up cooking schools she also represented Town Crier Flour, Folger’s Coffee, Richelieu grocery products, I.G.A.
+Clara Alden Spence steadily represented Larrabee’s Flour, as well as K. C. Baking Powder, but at the pop up cooking schools she also represented Town Crier Flour, Folger’s Coffee, Richelieu grocery products, I.G.A.
 Groceries, Pound O’ Gold Butter, Brown Shoe Fit, Yellow Rose Dairy Products, Maytag washing machines, and more!
 No doubt all were customers of the newspapers who sponsored the events.

-Free cooking booklets were advertised in connection with the cooking schools including KC Baking Powder’s updated edition of the The Cook’s Book and Staley’s Selected Recipes and Menus by Grace Viall Gray, 1930.
+Free recipe booklets were given away at the “pop up” schools including KC Baking Powder’s updated edition of the The Cook’s Book and Staley’s Selected Recipes and Menus by Grace Viall Gray, 1930.

-In 1932 Clara Alden Spence had a Home Economics syndicated radio show.
+In 1932 Clara Alden Spence had a Home Economics syndicated radio show as a speaker for Airy Fairy, with an Airy Fairy Singer.
+It possibly continued as a sustaining CBS radio program in 1933.
 She also wrote this 33 New Recipes Made with Airy Fairy Kwik-Bis-Kit recipe booklet!
-Please let us know if you ever see her name on another booklet, or know any more about her life!
+Please let us know in the reddit comments of the Airy-Fairy booklet if you ever see her name, Clara Alden Spence, on another booklet, or know any more about her life!